Former president of Mongolia meets Vice President Dhankhar

 Both the leaders underlined the cherished ideals of democracy and freedom that form the foundation of India-Mongolia relations, the Vice President Secretariat said in a tweet.

 H.E.
-Mr. Enkhbayar Nambar, former President of Mongolia called on the Hon'ble Vice-President, Shri Jagdeep Dhankhar at Upa-Rashtrapati Nivas today.
+Mr. Enkhbayar Nambar, former President of Mongolia called on the Hon'ble Vice-President, Shri Jagdeep Dhankhar at Upa-Rashtrapati Nivas today.— Vice President of India (@VPIndia) August 5, 2023

 Both leaders underlined the cherished ideals of democracy and freedom that form the foundation of India-Mongolia relations, and… pic.twitter.com/bxmzldCfKZ